-Identifying $\alpha$ in Equation (1) is challenging.
+Identifying α in Equation (1) is challenging.
 Omitted variables might simultaneously affect interest rates and surrender rates.
 To alleviate this concern, as a first step, we control for the macroeconomic environment by including lagged inflation (retrieved from the BIS), GDP growth and investment growth (retrieved from the OECD), and a banking crisis dummy (from Laeven and Valencia, 2018) as control variables.
-Table 1 reports summary statistics for results also hold when we additionally cluster at the year level, which we however do not report in the baseline results because the number of clusters may not be sufficient for convergence.

-these variables, and Table IA.1 in Internet Appendix C.1 details the definitions and sources of all variables in the sample.
+Table 1 reports summary statistics for these variables, and Table IA.1 in Internet Appendix C.1 details the definitions and sources of all variables in the sample.

-Whereas including the control variables improves the identification, there may be other confounders biasing the estimate for $\alpha$ .
+Whereas including the control variables improves the identification, there may be other confounders biasing the estimate for α .
 For example, unobserved changes in government policies could simultaneously affect both interest and surrender rates.
 Moreover, higher surrender rates may reduce life insurers' bond demand and, thereby, exert upward pressure on bond yields.
 We tackle these identification challenges in two steps.